AlfredDeveloper/MeetingChecker/FAQ/FAQ_EN.md

 <img src="https://github.com/SpaceGamerFury/MeetingChecker/blob/main/FAQ/FAQ_IMAGES/LastMeetingsEnabledWidget_1_EN.png?raw=true" width="340" height="318">

-Shows a timeline with the last activity of meetings (which meetings got enabled/disabled and the time/day) Check Mark => Enabled
+Shows a timeline with the last activity of meetings (which meetings got enabled/disabled and the time/day) ✔ => Enabled
 "X" => Disabled
-**Click the circle with the "Check Mark" or an "X" to open the meeting on your default browser**
+**Click the circle with the "✔" or an "X" to open the meeting on your default browser**

 **You can set the meetings on the "Setup" Menu**